 What does the UK Supreme Court ruling mean for transgender women?

-The UK’s Supreme Court handed down a judgement on Wednesday, which has found that the terms “woman” and “sex” in the Equality Act refer to a biological woman and biological sex.
+The UK’s Supreme Court handed down a judgment on Wednesday which has found that the terms “woman” and “sex” in the Equality Act refer to a biological woman and biological sex.

 What does the ruling mean?

-In a ruling on Wednesday, justices at the UK’s highest court unanimously ruled in FWS’s favour, and ruled that “woman” in equality law refers to biological women.
+In the ruling justices at the UK’s highest court unanimously ruled in FWS’s favour, and ruled that “woman” in equality law refers to biological women.

 Lord Hodge, sitting with Lords Reed and Lloyd-Jones alongside Ladies Rose and Simler, said the “central question” is how the words “woman” and “sex” are defined in the 2019 Equality Act.